blocklessnetwork/sdk-spec/README.md

 # sdk-spec
-this repo discusses the specification of the api using stubby
+this repo discusses the specification of the api using snap-sdk